A lot or a little?

 What parents need to know

-Parents need to know that this is a unique classic comedy charting an affair between a young man and a married friend of his parents.
+Parents need to know that The Graduate is a unique classic comedy charting an affair between a young man and a married friend of his parents.
 Much time is spent on the initial seduction and subsequent clandestine meetings in hotel rooms.
 Though no graphic depictions of intercourse are shown, there are brief shots of female nudity during the seduction and later in a nightclub scene, where a woman strips down to underwear and pasties.
 Language is fairly restrained, with a few minor curse words, such as "ass" or "damn" used sparingly.
 Many of the adults drink alcohol and smoke cigarettes very casually.

 What's the story?

-After Benjamin Braddock (Dustin Hoffman) graduates from college, he's disinterested in everything, career-related or not.
+In THE GRADUATE, after Benjamin Braddock (Dustin Hoffman) leaves college, he's disinterested in everything, career-related or not.
 A family friend, Mrs. Robinson (Anne Bancroft), propositions him with an offer of casual sex.
 The affair seems to bring Benjamin a certain level of contentment.
 Soon Ben finds problems with their relationship and develops an interest in the Robinsons' daughter, Elaine (Katherine Ross), much to Mrs. Robinson's disapproval.

 Is it any good?

 This intriguing comedy was influential in that the plot seems to build toward an energetic climax, but the actual closing moments are listless, providing little closure.
 This way of leaving a film open-ended and unsettled, above all else, influenced many of the cinematic treasures of the late 1960s and early 1970s, a period that most look back on as golden days of motion-picture history.